lariat-js/testing-library/README.md

 ## Why?

-When writing tests with React Testing Library, a common problem with large components that require a large number of tests is duplicating selectors or query functions.
+When writing tests with Testing Library, a common problem with large components that require a large number of tests is duplicating selectors or query functions.
 Assigning to constants can help, but still doesn't fully solve the problem.
 Lariat provides an extremely simple way to create page objects with rich methods to query your elements in your tests.

 ## Usage